 Baby teeth aren’t just cute to look at; they also act to reserve the space for future adult teeth to emerge.
 The current position of your child’s baby teeth and when it starts (or fails) to come loose, can tell us a lot about your child’s facial and dental future.

-Interceptive braces for kids refer to targeted braces treatment to correct dental development problems that affect the eruption of adult teeth.
+Interceptive braces for kids are targeted braces treatment to correct developmental problems that affect the eruption of adult teeth.

 That’s because facial growth and smile development are BOTH important.
 At age 7, that’s when problems start to show.
 It’s the right time to start evaluation and make sure things are moving the right way. (pun intended!)